References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the members of the MaiNLP lab for their valuable feedback, especially to Andreas Säuberli, Diego Frassinelli, Shijia Zhou, Soh-Eun (Ryan) Shim, and Domenico De Cristofaro.
 We also thank Pingjun Hong, Yuchen Mao, and Sebastian Loftus for their annotations.
-We recognize the support for Yang Janet Liu and Barbara Plank through the ERC Consolidator Grant DIALECT 101043235.
+We recognize the support for Yang Janet Liu\footnote{Work was carried out while at MaiNLP, LMU Munich.} and Barbara Plank through the ERC Consolidator Grant DIALECT 101043235.